ndlib/legacy-curate-planning/2013-Fall-DCE-Sprints/README.md

 # Sprint planning for Fall 2013

-We are in the process of arranging contract for work with Data Curation Experts.
+Starting August 19th, 2013 we will be working with Data Curation Experts.
 Documents related to that work are present in this folder.

 As per the [grand plan][1]: